elated-egrets/bangazon-api/README.md

 For the user collection
 user_model.py in Api/Models
-user_serializer.py in Api/Serializers
+1.  _serializer.py in Api/Serializers
 user_view.py in Api/Views

-Technologies used
+1.  nologies used

-**Django:** an application framework written in Python.
-After installing the basic Django starter project and creating a Django app called Api, we modified the Api app files as follows:
+1.  ango:** an application framework written in Python.
+After installing the basic Django starter project and creating a Django app called Api, we modified the Api app files as follo1.
 - Models

   - Created a class that contains a representation of the database structure.